pytorch/pytorch/docs/source/hub.rst

 directory returned by :func:`~torch.hub.get_dir()`.

 Users can force a reload by calling ``hub.load(..., force_reload=True)``.
-This will delete the existing github folder and downloaded weights, reinitialize a fresh download.
+This will delete the existing GitHub folder and downloaded weights, and reinitialize a fresh download.
 This is useful when updates are published to the same branch, users can keep up with the latest release.